What are the different parts of teeth, and what are cavities? Find out more about tooth anatomy and how you can prevent tooth decay and tooth cavity.

 "Cavities" is another way of saying tooth decay.
 Tooth decay is heavily influenced by our lifestyle, what we eat, how well we take care of our teeth, and the presence of fluoride in our water and toothpaste.
 Heredity also plays a role in how susceptible your teeth may be to decay.

 While cavities are generally more common among children, adults are also at risk.
 The types of cavities include:

-Adults are especially at risk for cavities if they suffer from dry mouth, a condition due to a lack of saliva.
-Dry mouth may be caused by illness, medications, radiation therapy and chemotherapy, and may be either temporary (days to months) or permanent, depending on its cause.
+Adults are especially at risk for cavities or tooth decay if they suffer from dry mouth, a condition due to a lack of saliva.
+Dry mouth may be caused by illness, medications, radiation therapy and chemotherapy, and may be temporary (days to months) or permanent, depending on its cause.

 Cavities are most likely to develop in pits on the chewing surfaces of the back teeth, in between teeth, and near the gumline.
 But regardless of where they occur, the best way to spot them and treat them before they become serious is by visiting your dentist regularly for check-ups.

 Fluoride is a natural mineral found throughout the earth's crust and widely distributed in nature.
 Some foods and water supplies contain fluoride.

 Fluoride is often added to drinking water to help reduce tooth decay.
 In the 1930s, researchers found that people who grew up drinking naturally fluoridated water had up to two-thirds fewer cavities than people living in areas without fluoridated water.

 Studies since then have repeatedly shown that when fluoride is added to a community's water supply, tooth decay decreases.
 The American Dental Association, the World Health Organization and the American Medical Association, among many other organisations, have endorsed the use of fluoride in water supplies because of its effect on tooth decay.